KaranTrivedi/maker/README.md

 python3 maker.py -rd /home/user/projects/ -pn PROJECT_NAME
 ```

+### Coming soon..

+I am working to improving the logging module greatly.
+Will update soon.

 In order for you to run this script, I must first invent the universe..